ioBroker/ioBroker.icons-fatcow-hosting/README.md

 ![preview1](img/preview1.png)

-Icon set for ioBroker.vis and ioBroker.mobile from FatCow hosting. http://sourceforge.net/projects/openiconlibrary/
+Icon set with 3926 icons for ioBroker.vis and ioBroker.mobile from FatCow hosting. http://sourceforge.net/projects/openiconlibrary/

 This icon set was provided by FatCow hosting.
 More information you can find [here](http://www.fatcow.com/free-icons).